BlockstreamResearch/bip-frost-dkg/README.md

 The basic building block of ChillDKG is the SimplPedPop protocol (a simplified variant of PedPop), which has been proven to be secure when combined with FROST [[CGRS23](https://eprint.iacr.org/2023/899)].
 Besides external secure channels, SimplPedPod depends on an external *equality check protocol*.
-The equality check protocol serves an abstraction of a secure broadcast mechanism:
+The equality check protocol serves an abstraction of a consensus mechanism:
 Its only purpose is to check that, at the end of SimplPedPod, all participants have established an identical protocol transcript.

 Our goal is to turn SimplPedPop into a standalone DKG protocol without external dependencies.